marceauPailhas/scenario_generation/README.md

 ## Acknowledgments

-Special thanks to the authors of the paper *"Generating Scenarios for Complex Systems"* for their groundbreaking work.
-This implementation is inspired directly by their contributions to the field.
+Special thanks to the authors of the paper *"Generating Scenarios for Complex Systems"* for their groundbreaking work, and to the [Argoverse team](https://argoverse.github.io/) for providing the motion forecasting dataset.